kaliop-uk/ezmigrationbundle/README.md

 A: this is most likely due to using a bad language configuration

-### Are there examples of common tasks requiring complex migrations?
+### Are there examples of implementing common tasks which require complex migrations?

 A: yes, please take a look in folder [Resources/doc/Cookbook/](Resources/doc/Cookbook/)